Withdrawal of United States troops from Iraq (2020–2021)

-In December 2019, Iraq and the United States began discussing the partial withdrawal of American combat troops from Iraq.
-In January 2020, during massive protests and following an escalation of tensions between the United States and Iran, the Iraqi Council of Representatives passed a non-binding measure to "expel all foreign troops from their country," including American and Iranian troops.
-Following the vote, U.S. President Donald Trump initially refused to withdraw from Iraq, but began withdrawing forces in March.
+After the defeat of the Islamic State in Iraq in 2017, Iraq and the United States began discussing the partial withdrawal of American combat troops from Iraq in December 2019.
+In January 2020, during massive protests in Iraq, and following the assassination of Iranian commander Qasem Soleimani with a U.S. reaper drone ordered by President Trump, the Iraqi Council of Representatives passed a non-binding measure to "expel all foreign troops from their country," including American and Iranian troops.
+The American Trump administration ignored the motion, but later began a partial drawdown of forces in March.
+U.S. combat troops have since accelerated their withdrawal from Iraq.